arunkpatra/reloadly-services/admin-service/README.md

-# Account Microservice
+# Admin Service

-This microservice provides Account related services.
+This is a Spring Boot Admin App.

 ## Reference Documentation